-Milwaukee Bucks News – 2013 Bucks Updates
+Milwaukee Bucks 2014 News and Updates

 The Milwaukee Bucks are looking to rebuild and will do so under former Atlanta Hawks

 coach Larry Drew.
 The Bucks selected Giannis Antetokoumpo of Greece in the NBA Draft and also picked up Nate Wolters.
 This offseason the Milwaukee Bucks roster has seen many changes – O.J.
 Mayo, Zaza Pachulia, Carlos Delfino, Brandon Knight, Khris Middleton, and Viacheslav Kravtsov are all additions.
 The latter three were bundled in a trade with the Detroit Pistons

 in exchange for Brandon Jennings.
 Larry Sanders whom many see as the face of the franchise was recently rewarded with a contract extension.

 The most expensive game on the Bucks schedule this season is against the Brooklyn Nets in the beginning of March averaging $195.
 Surprisingly, Milwaukee Bucks vs. Detroit Pistons tickets are two of the cheapest games at Bradley Center, averaging $53 (1/7) and $48 (12/4).
 Milwaukee will play Miami who they matched up against in the first round of the 2013 NBA Playoffs at the end of March; Milwaukee Bucks vs. Miami Heat tickets are averaging $169 and are just 16th most expensive on the Milwaukee Bucks calendar.